NLarsen15/OTSO/README.md

 3. OTSO must now be compiled in order to run.
 This can be done automatically via the provided bash file or manually.

 **Automatic**
-  - Open a terminal to the main OTSO directory and run the bash `Linux_OTSO_Compiler.sh` file.
-Enter `bash Linux_OTSO_Compiler.sh` in the terminal and run.
+  - Open a terminal to the main OTSO directory and run the bash `Linux&Mac_OTSO_Compiler.sh` file.
+Enter `bash Linux&Mac_OTSO_Compiler.sh` in the terminal and run.

 **Manual**
   - Open a terminal in the Library folder within OTSO.
 Enter `gfortran -c *Module.f95 *Functions.f95 *.for *.f95 *.f -fPIC` into the terminal and run.